Stray Cat Rescue

 Lost a cat?

-If your cat is microchipped, ring the chip company on the paperwork and report your cat as missing.
-Inform all local shelters and vets of your missing cats details and chip number.
-Notify the microchip company that your cat is lost.
+• If your cat is microchipped, notify the microchip company and report your cat as missing.
+Inform all local shelters and vets of your missing cat's details and chip number.
 Make sure the contact details on the microchip are up to date.

-• Lost cats are often nearby, but disorientated or trapped.
-So put flyers through all neighboring houses doors, asking them to check sheds and garages.
-Also put up posters.
+• Lost cats are often nearby but disorientated or trapped.
+So put flyers through all neighbouring houses doors, asking them to check sheds and garages.
+Also, put-up posters.

 • Ring local councils asking if any cats have been hit by cars.
 It's not nice but can save a lot of worry and searching.
-And not all councils will scan or report deceased cats.
+Note: not all councils will scan, or report deceased cats.

 Found a cat?